 Method 4 of 5

-Check if volume icon is disabled in Group Policy
+Check if the volume icon is disabled in Group Policy

-This method is applicable to only Pro and Enterprise editions of Windows 10.
+This method applies to only Pro and Enterprise editions of Windows 10.

 Step 1: Type Gpedit.msc in Start menu or taskbar search box and then press Enter key.
 Click Yes button if you see the User Account Control dialog to open Local Group Policy Editor.